top of page

 Wear resistance

-The maintenance of sharpness through wear resistance is directly linked to hardness.
-However, wear resistance varies even with the same hardness and edge angle, depending on the characteristics of the steel.
+The durability of sharpness due to wear resistance is directly linked to hardness.
+However, wear resistance varies depending on the characteristics of the steel, even with the same hardness and edge angle.
+This depends on the elemental composition that makes up the steel, the carbonization of elements due to the carbon ratio, the fineness of the structure, etc.

 A typical example is the high-performance powder steel M390, which has such a fine structure that it is touted as MicroClean, and has excellent wear resistance despite its hardness of 61HRC.